ePUB Reflowable vs. Fixed layout: Which Format is Best for your eBook?

 As a writer in the digital age of eBooks, you’ll have to familiarize yourself with a few of the jargon terms and the technologies that affect the aesthetics and performance of your eBook since these will ultimately affect your bottom line.
 This is true whether you’re in it for fame or fortune.
 You’ll need to educate yourself with the two types of formatting that are available to you: reflowable vs fixed layout.
 To better utilize their strengths, you first need to know what they are, what their differences are, and how these will affect you.

 An eBook with a fixed layout has page elements that do not move whatever be the screen size you read the eBook on.
 Each page behaves in much the same way as a physically printed page.
 Everything is “fixed” on the page, hence the term “fixed layout.”

 Since EPUB is one of the main formats used by eBook publishers, sometimes a fixed layout eBook is referred to as a fixed layout EPUB.
 But, to be more precise, a fixed layout EPUB is an eBook that has a fixed layout in the EPUB format.
 In this format, a page can have all the interactivity present on the page, but the main feature of this type of format is that all the elements, such as buttons, animation, sound bites, pop-up descriptions, or images are “fixed” in their set positions on the page.

 These features are the same for the fixed layout KF8 format, only that KF8 eBooks are formatted using the proprietary KF8 format by Amazon’s Kindle that utilizes the MOBI database.

-The other option for eBook formatting is the reflowable eBook.
+The other format option while creating an eBook is the reflowable.
 The reflowable eBook “flows” with the screen size of the eBook reader.
 Think of it this way: each element on a reflowable layout is not anchored to its position on the page – or it is not “fixed,” hence it “flows” to conform to the available screen size.
 This functionality is available for both EPUB and MOBI formats.